asinfotrack/yii2-flagicons/README.md

 # Yii2-flagicons
 Yii2-flagicons is a Yii2-wrapper around the flag-icon-css-project.
-The original extension can be found
+With this extension you can easily use vector-based country flags in your Yii2-project.
+The original extension can be found here:
-here:

 - [flag-icon-css-project on GitHub](https://github.com/lipis/flag-icon-css)
 - [Official demo](http://lipis.github.io/flag-icon-css/)